Katyayani2610/Tomato-Disease-Prediction/README.md

    Precision indicates the percentage of true positive predictions out of all positive predictions made by the model.
 It helps to evaluate the model’s ability to avoid false positives.

 3. **Recall**:
-   Recall represents the percentage of true positive predictions out of all actual positive instances.
+   Recall represents the percentage of accurate optimistic predictions out of all actual positive instances.
 It helps to evaluate the model’s ability to correctly identify positive cases.

 4. **F1-Score**:
    F1-Score is the harmonic mean of precision and recall.
 It provides a balance between the two, especially when dealing with imbalanced classes.